VimeansethThorng/fastapi-react-typescript-chatbot/backend.md

 ## Overview

 This is a FastAPI-based backend for an AI chatbot application that uses SQLite for data persistence and OpenAI's GPT API for chat responses.
-The backend provides a comprehensive RESTful API for managing conversations and processing chat messages with modern Python dependency management using Poetry.
+The backend provides a comprehensive RESTful API for managing conversations and processing chat messages with clean Python dependency management using pip and virtual environments.

 ## ✨ Key Features